tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 #### Time-Series Forecasting

-In this notebook, you will load historical CAD-Yen exchange rate data and apply time series analysis and modeling to determine whether there is any predictable behavior.
+In this notebook, you will load historical CAD-Yen exchange rate data and apply time series analysis and modelling to determine whether there is any predictable behaviour.

 Follow the steps outlined in the time-series starter notebook to complete the following: